Partisan politics put UK climate change policy at risk-minister

 Davey accused some Conservative politicians of seizing on anomalies in scientific data to cast doubt on climate change, saying that they were causing some investors to worry that the government might turn its back on "green" energy sources.

-"This type of climate change denying conservatism is wilfully ignorant," Davey said, although he added that the number of skeptics was small and that Cameron himself was firmly behind the climate change policy.
+"This type of climate change denying conservatism is wilfully ignorant," Davey said, although he added that the number of sceptics was small and that Cameron himself was firmly behind the climate change policy.

 Nevertheless, some fringe members of Cameron's party have played down the significance of climate change and opposed renewable energy.
 Many face pressure from voters over the local impact of wind farms and solar panels.

 Conservative minister Michael Fallon, who shares an energy and business remit in the government, rejected Davey's comments, saying in a newspaper interview that "unthinking climate change worship" had damaged British industry and put energy costs up.

 Davey also criticised Conservatives who want to leave the European Union, saying Britain was better able to influence the world's biggest carbon emitters as part of the 28-country bloc.

 He said "Europhobia" in parts of the Conservative party had created a "diabolical cocktail that threatens the whole long-term structure of UK climate change and energy policy."

 He also criticised Labour, who in September promised to freeze energy prices for 20 months if they won the election.